-According to "Tool to calculate the emission factor for an electricity system" (Version 3.0.0), there are two options based on different data for calculating average OM:
+According to Tool to calculate the emission factor for an electricity system, there are two options based on different data for calculating average OM:

-Option A: Based on the net electricity generation and a CO2 emission factor of each power unit; or Option B: Based on the total net electricity generation of all power plants serving the system and the fuel types and total fuel consumption of the project electricity system.
+Option A: Based on the net electricity generation and a CO2 emission factor of each power unit; or

+Option B: Based on the total net electricity generation of all power plants serving the system and the fuel types and total fuel consumption of the project electricity system.

-For the project, the necessary data for Option A is not available, so Option B was used.
+The necessary data for Option A is not available, so Option B can be used.